traject/traject/README.md

     traject -c conf_file.rb marc_file.mrc

-Traject assumes marc files are in ISO 2709 binary format; it is not currently able to buess marc format type.
+Traject assumes marc files are in ISO 2709 binary format; it is not currently able to guess marc format type from filenames.
 If you are reading marc files in another format, you need to tell traject either with the `marc_source.type` or the command-line shortcut:

     traject -c conf.rb -t xml marc_file.xml